Aspen Pharmacare: International expansion (2004-2019)

 Aspen acquired Fine Chemicals Corporation in Cape Town, South Africa in 2004, which was the only producer of active pharmaceutical ingredients in South Africa.
 Also in 2004 it acquired Infacare from Royal Numico.
 In 2005, Aspen was granted a license by Merck & Co. to produce efavirenz and by 2005 Aspen was the largest supplier of ARVs in Africa.
 In 2007, Aspen announced it would expand into Latin America in partnership with Strides Pharma Science Limited.
 At the time, Aspen had operations in South Africa, the United Kingdom, Australia, the United States, India, Kenya, and Tanzania.
+Aspen was producing nine ARVs by 2009.
+In June 2009, Aspen was contracted to provide ARVs to the South African government's HIV/AIDS treatment program.
+Also, Aspen increased its production to fulfill the President's Emergency Plan for AIDS Relief (PEPFAR) orders from the United States.
 In 2009, Aspen purchased the rights to market Melphalan and several other cancer drugs from GSK, such as levothyroxine, azathioprine, digoxin and allopurinol.
 As part of the transaction, GSK purchased 16% of Aspen's shares for £268 million, while Aspen acquired GSK's manufacturing site in Bad Oldesloe, Germany and the rights to market and distribute GSK's pharmaceutical products in South Africa.
 Finalized in 2011, in late 2010, Aspen announced it would acquire the Australian company Sigma Pharma for US$1.24 billion.

 In 2013 Aspen expanded in Africa by opening businesses in Nigeria, and around that time, also purchased 60% of the company Shelys, which had businesses in Uganda, Tanzania, and Kenya.
 That year the company continued to expand globally and began promoting its products in Russia, also investing US$215 million in the licenses for various Nestle SA infant nutritional products in Australia, Southern Africa, and Latin America.
 In 2013, Aspen announced it would acquire drug brands from MSD and an active pharmaceutical ingredient (API) company in the Netherlands as well as anticoagulant rights.
 It had expanded into 21 countries in 2014, and built new global headquarters.
 In 2016 it bought intellectual property and manufacturing rights for Astra Zeneca's anaesthetics, and GSK sold its stake in Aspen in October 2016.
 In mid-2016, Aspen was unable to supply Thyrax in the Netherlands due to changing production locations, with the shortage later extended into 2017.
 Affected patients were forced to switch medications in the interim and it was reported that 30% risked experiencing side-effects, with a dose-equivalent switch from Thyrax to other LT4 brands induced overdosing in 24-63% of patients.
+A later evaluation noted that "many patients received oversupplementation" as a consequence of the switch.
+A joint paper on the matter was published in the European Thyroid Journal with recommendations such as reevaluating methods used to determine "the bioequivalence of levothyroxine preparations".